 5. DIVISION MERIT WINNERS.

-a) Ladies.
-This award is for the lady with the most league match wins in the season except where there is a tie; the greater aggregate points will apply.
-The winner will receive a Trophy plus a replica; the runner-up will receive a replica.
+This award is for the lady or man with the most league match wins in the season except where there is a tie; the greater aggregate points will apply.
+The winner will receive a cash prize of £50

 6. CUP COMPETITIONS.

 Please note that player usage between teams does NOT apply in cup competitions.
 In addition all rounds will be limited to one match and played on a neutral green on a Friday, including the semi-finals and finals

 Games will commence at 2.00pm.
 No practice allowed.